E-L-Frank/Process_of_solving_ML_Problems/README.md

 * **Recall**: how many *relevant* elements are retrieved
    * More false positives
 ![alt text](https://static.wixstatic.com/media/6f3565_48ca6fb7925d46608e4845254dd2bd65~mv2.png)
+*N.B. the bottom chart is a confusion matrix*

 ### Q6: What is Bayes’ Theorem?
 How is it useful in a machine learning context
 The probability of an event, based on prior knowledge of conditions that might be related to the event